2026 Sessions/Trainings

 Your AI Decisions Are Creating Risk: What Agency and Business Leaders Need to Own Now

-Session Category Emerging Technology Audience All Attendees Speaker(s) Matthew Saunders
+Session Category Emerging Technology Room Mt.
+Pisgah (228) Audience All Attendees Speaker(s) Matthew Saunders

 AI is already part of how work gets delivered.